Guide to Weight Loss Surgery in Mexico

 What To Consider

 First, consider safety.
-It’s important to understand your risks before and after surgery when traveling to Mexico.
+When traveling to Mexico, it’s important to understand your risks before and after surgery.
 Next, understand the cost of the surgery.
-Often surgery will be more cost-effective in Mexico than in the United States, which attracts many patients.
-Also, arrange to have a travel companion with you during the process to help you return to your hotel after leaving the hospital and travel home safely and comfortably.
+Often, surgery is more cost-effective in Mexico than in the United States, which attracts many patients.
+Also, arrange a travel companion to help you return to your hotel after leaving the hospital and travel home safely and comfortably.

 Planning Your Trip